 Clicking on the “More…” link will send the user to the detailed documentation shown below.

-Files
+OpenPET Template

 In Doxygen, comment blocks should always be placed for the thing that they describe.
 Since it is impossible to put a comment block before the beginning of a file, a special command must be used to tell Doxygen that this is file documentation - @file.
 This command should be followed by the file name.
 The comment block describing the file should always be placed at the very beginning of the file.